 I had to become familiar with things like XMS and EMS, IRQ and DMA configuration, how to troubleshoot the computer when things went wrong (BIOS settings, diagnostics, disk recovery), how to replace and install parts, how to set jumper settings and a bunch of things that might seem trivial now (to techies), in the age of the Internet, but back then (around 91′-92′), we haven’t even gone online and there was barely anything there compared to today.

 All those struggles were for the purpose of playing all of those games, which felt much more rewarding than any other kind of entertainment I’ve ever experienced, and not just as entertainment but intellectual stimulation as well.
 The depth of games like Civilization and X-Com, the storytelling of adventure games like King Quest and Monkey Island (I can still remember calling the tip hotline when getting stuck), was all very magical to me and made the pains of getting everything working seem trivial.

 During college I picked up programming again, this time to pay tuition and the bills.
-It later became my main career path and an enabler for becoming an entrepreneur in the rapidly software focused world.
+Thankfully, there are now sites like https://www.computerplanet.co.uk/gaming-pc/ where I can find a custom PC that suits my needs.
+It also later became my main career path and an enabler for becoming an entrepreneur in the rapidly software focused world.
 All of it, thanks to computer games.

 To know when the next article is published, please subscribe to new articles using your Email below or follow me on Twitter.